Diversity and Inclusion

-Diversity makes for better engineers—and a better experience for engineering students.
+Diversity and inclusion make for better engineers—and a better experience for engineering students.

-Duke Engineering offers many opportunities for underrepresented minorities, from student groups to fellowships, to recruitment incentives, to events and activities that celebrate the diversity of our entire community.
+Duke Engineering offers many opportunities for underrepresented minorities, from student groups to fellowships, to recruiting incentives, to events and activities that celebrate the diversity of our entire community.

 Pratt Profiles: Meet Our Grad Students